Postpartum Depression: How To Deal With It

 Maintain a healthy diet

 It’s very important for new moms to get proper rest and eat healthy.
-It’s perfectly okay to indulge into your sweet cravings once in awhile.
+It’s perfectly okay to indulge in your sweet cravings once in a while.

 Have your ME time